knowit/kubernetes-workshop/docs/_docs/workshop/label.md

 A selector defines a set of labels and values, and tries to select the resources that matches the defined selector.

-For example the selector in `Deployment` (which is the next topic) defines its selector as:
+For example the selector in `Deployment` defines its selector as:

 ```YAML
 selector: